oltodosel/interSubs/README.md

 Usage
 -----
 * Start video with mpv & select subtitles.
-* Press F5 to start/stop interSubs.
+* F5 to start/stop interSubs.
 	* Starts automatically with files/paths specified in interSubs.lua
 * Point cursor over the word to get popup with translation.
+* F6 to hide/show without exiting.

 Buttons bellow may be reassigned in config
 -----